 - What is the risk associated with Tobi Podhaler?

 The most common side effects with Tobi Podhaler (seen in more than 1 patient in 10) are haemoptysis (coughing up blood), dyspnoea (difficulty breathing), dysphonia (hoarseness), cough and productive cough (producing mucus), oropharyngeal pain (affecting the mouth and throat) and pyrexia (fever).
 For the full list of all side effects reported with Tobi Podhaler, see the package leaflet.

-Tobi Podhaler should not be used in people who may be hypersensitive (allergic) to tobramycin, any aminoglycoside or any of the other ingredients.
+Tobi Podhaler must not be used in people who are hypersensitive (allergic) to tobramycin, any aminoglycoside or any of the other ingredients.

 - Why has Tobi Podhaler been approved?

-The CHMP decided that Tobi Podhaler’s benefits are greater than its risks, since it is effective at treating lung infection in cystic fibrosis patients and given its added convenience for patients, and recommended that it be given marketing authorisation.
+The CHMP decided that Tobi Podhaler’s benefits are greater than its risks, since it is effective at treating lung infection in cystic fibrosis patients and given its added convenience for patients.
+The Committee therefore recommended that it be given marketing authorisation.

 - Other information about Tobi Podhaler

-The European Commission granted a marketing authorisation valid throughout the European Union for Tobi Podhaler to Novartis Europharm Limited on 20 July 2011.
-The marketing authorisation is valid for five years, after which it can be renewed.
+The European Commission granted a marketing authorisation valid throughout the European Union for Tobi Podhaler on 20 July 2011.

 For more information about treatment with Tobi Podhaler, read the package leaflet (also part of the EPAR) or contact your doctor or pharmacist.